-- 4.2.16 The Illustrative Masterplan for Loddon Garden Village focuses on creating a well-connected and sustainable community.
-Key features include a multi-modal Spine Road network to support a diverse range of transport modes, dedicated community and health hubs for accessible services, and a sports hub incorporated co-located with the secondary school.
+4.2.18 The Illustrative Masterplan for the Proposed Development focuses on creating a well-connected and sustainable community as part of the wider Loddon Valley Garden Village.
+Key features include a multi-modal Spine Road network to support a diverse range of transport modes.
 Building densities are highest along the main road and decrease towards the edges to ease transitions with neighbouring areas.
 Surface water mitigation uses nature-based solutions like rain gardens and SuDs to enhance biodiversity.
-Ongoing community engagement and stewardship models are being considered to ensure local involvement and social value in the development's future management. - 4.2.17 As set out above, the Illustrative Masterplan has been adapted and updated to take into account the received comments received during extensive consultation and consultation. - 4.2.18 The technical work undertaken as part of EIA process has identified key environmental constraints which has feed into the design seeking to avoid and reduce adverse environmental impacts.
+Wider ongoing community engagement and stewardship models are being considered to ensure local involvement and social value in the development's future management.

+4.2.19 The technical work undertaken as part of EIA process has identified key environmental constraints which has fed into the design seeking to avoid and reduce adverse environmental impacts.